victorhuangwq/Pleiades/README.md

 > The QuikMap database can be searched by end location, and/or by tags, under the search page

 ####User stories for future work

+######Give directions that do not include unnecessary information
+As an event planner, I want to give directions that don't include additional confusing information that makes my maps hard to read.

-######Give directions clearly
+######Give directions that show clearly where to go
+As an event planner, I want to give directions that show directly the route the user has to take without needing to read a complete map to figure out

+######Give directions that users can easily use no matter where they start from
-As an event planner, I want to give directions to visitors in a clear way easily. *Big/General User story, will be broken down into solvable pieces*
+As an event planner, I want to give directions that will allow users to start from wherever they currently are instead of finding their way to a fixed starting point

 ######Account Creation
 As an user/event planner who uses HowToGo frequently, I want to have an account that helps me track all the maps I favourited or made.